MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

     - volumeDiscount: Add a field for a volume discount percentage.
 The value assigned to volumeDiscount should be the integer component of 10 percent of the quantitySold (10% of 19 units = 1% volumeDiscount).
     - Increase the number of records generated to 10,000.

-1. Update the `QuarterlySalesReport` method as follows:
+1. You will update the `QuarterlySalesReport` method as follows:

     1. When displaying the sales results, list the results in a logical order.
 For example, when listing total sale by quarter, the quarters should be listed in order from Q1 to Q4.
     1. Display currency values using regional settings.
     1. Include calculations for quarterly profit and profit percentage
     1. Include calculations for quarterly sales, profit, and profit percentage by department.

-### Consider your approach to developing prompts for GitHub Copilot Chat
+#### Explain your approach to developing prompts for GitHub Copilot Chat

 GitHub Copilot's inline chat feature uses the prompt you submit to understand the task or problem you're trying to solve.
 The prompts should be specific and concise.
 Good prompts produce better responses.